Contact offers a range of pages to do with education & learning with SEN. Click icon to browse.

-The booklet on the left for an introduction to Liase – an official source SEND information.
+Click the page icon on the left for an introduction to Liase – an official source SEND information.
 It has a list of booklets down the right margin.
 Click picture icon on the right to browse a single overall guide.
-It touches on the Graduated Approach under the heading Working Together Team.
+It touches on the Graduated Approach under the heading Working Together Team – page 27.
 For more about this approach see: Graduated Approach

 The go-to place for SEN & Disability information is the Lincolnshire Family Services Directory.

 - The Local Offer is part of the Special Educational Needs and Disability (SEN&D) reforms, of 2014.
-Click on the SEND Local Offer menu at the top of their screen to see clearly set out options.
 Its purpose is:

 - to improve information about services and provision

 - to improve provision by working directly with families, children and young people.

 - This is their index of topics about support with Special Educational Needs (SEN) and Education, Health and Care (EHC) needs.